 Doctor's Notes on Ectopic Pregnancy

 An ectopic pregnancy (also termed tubal pregnancy) is a pregnancy that develops outside of the uterus.
 This occurs when the fertilized egg from the ovary does not reach or implant itself in the uterus.
 The products of this conception in most instances do not survive.
 The most common signs and symptoms of an ectopic pregnancy are abdominal and/or pelvic pain and vaginal bleeding.
 They usually occur in the first 5-10 weeks of pregnancy.
-A ruptured ectopic pregnancy is a medical emergency; signs and symptoms of a ruptured ectopic pregnancy include lightheadedness/dizzy, pale complexion, clammy-feeling skin, sweaty, fast heartbeats and severe abdominal pain and/or pelvic pain so intense that the pregnant woman can't stand up to walk.
+A ruptured ectopic pregnancy is a medical emergency.
+Signs and symptoms of a ruptured ectopic pregnancy include lightheadedness, pale complexion, sweaty or clammy-feeling skin, fast heartbeats, and severe abdominal pain and/or pelvic pain so intense that the pregnant woman can't stand up to walk.

 Kasper, D.L., et al., eds.
 Harrison's Principles of Internal Medicine, 19th Ed.
 United States: McGraw-Hill Education, 2015.